taataa/tapspace/docs/api/index.md

 The mode object defines the allowed types of manipulation.
 Some types are not possible together so a type can override another.
 The full list of the mode properties and their conflicts is given below.

 - *translate:* set `true` to allow horizontal and vertical movement.
 Default is `false`.
 If `pivot` is specified the value of `translate` has no effect.
 - *rotate:* set `true` to allow rotation.
-If `translate: false` and `pivot` is not specified the rotation is allowed only around the center of the transformer.
+If `translate: false` and `pivot` is not specified the rotation is allowed only around the center of the item.
 Default is `false`.
 - *scale:* set `true` to allow scaling.
-If `translate: false` and `pivot` is not specified the scaling is allowed only around the center of the transformer.
+If `translate: false` and `pivot` is not specified the scaling is allowed only around the center of the item.
 Default is `false`.
 - *pivot:* set to a `IVector` to specify a pivot for rotation and scaling.
 If `pivot` is specified the value of `translate` has no effect.
 Default is `null`.
 - *tap:* set to `true` to allow emitting of `tap` event.
 Default is `false`.
 - *tapMaxTravel:*  Default is 20.